maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 To address this problem, some dialects include the `RANDOMIZE` statement to set this initial value, or *seed*.
 When used alone, with no *aexp*, it uses a platform-specific solution to generate a new starting number so it is not zero.
 With a `RANDOMIZE` statement near the top, the program will produce a different series of numbers with `RND` every time the program is run, which is what is desired.

 Although `RANDOMIZE` is generally used to produce random seed values, it is also extremely useful during testing and debugging when the opposite is desired.
-Using the optional *aexp* will cause the same series of numbers to be returned every time, which makes it much easier to track down problems without the behavior of the program changing every time it runs.
+Using the optional *aexp* to set the seed to a specific value will cause the same series of numbers to be returned every time, which makes it much easier to track down problems without the behavior of the program changing every time it runs.
 In these cases, a `RANDOMIZE 0` near the top of the program is very common.

 Later dialects, those developed for home computers, often lack the `RANDOMIZE` statement.
 Instead, they generate random numbers by applying a formula to some internal hardware value, normally a timer on the video circuitry or the internal realtime clock.
 This makes the random number system very simple to implement, it runs quickly, and there is no need to `RANDOMIZE` as even the shortest delays when `RUN`ning the program will be sufficient to produce completely random values. `RANDOMIZE` is still useful in the debugging cases, so some dialects included it, while others allowed negative inputs to `RND` to produce `RANDOMIZE`-like results.
 See `RND` for further details.